ComScore

 23. Rocoto Peppers

-Characteristics: These large peppers are sneaky—they look like a bell pepper but are almost as spicy as a habanero.
+• Characteristics of rocoto peppers: These types of peppers are sneaky—they look like a bell pepper but are almost as spicy as a habanero.
 They’re available in shades of orange, red and yellow, and have striking black seeds on the inside.
-Since they’re large, they have a lot of crisp flesh, and are popularly used in salsas.
+Since they’re large, they have a lot of crisp flesh and are often used in salsas.

 Photo by Katkami/Getty Images